SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

     Space: <select your space from the drop down list>
     ```

 1. The `odata.js` file under the `odata` folder in our deployment will expect a destination by name `getWishList`.
-Note that we have already created this destination in Exercise
+Note that we have already created this destination in [Exercise 4](https://github.com/SAP/cloud-cf-furnitureshop-documentation/tree/master/Exercise-04-Order-New-Items#6-create-destination-configuration-on-sap-cloud-platform).

    ![Step Image](images/Exercise6_3-4_odata_destination.png)